Operation Paraquet: Attack on Santa Fe

 The Wessex was then joined by a Lynx which launched a Mark 46 torpedo, but the weapon was configured to home on submerged submarines and passed harmlessly underneath its target.
-Wasps then joined the attack firing AS-12 missiles.
-As Endurance was much closer to the action, her Wasps were able to rearm and attack several times, while Plymouths Wasp was able to carry out only one attack.
-As the submarine approached Grytviken, Argentine positions at King Edward Point opened fire with rifles and anti-tank rockets, and during the last Wasp attack, the crew attempted to defend themselves with small arms and at least one machine gun, but with no effect.
-The last missile fired caused the most damage, destroying the periscope standards and nearby pumps and injuring a sailor who was manning a machine gun.
-By 1100, the crippled Santa Fe was once again moored at Grytviken pier, where she was abandoned by her crew.
+Endurance and Plymouth then dispatched Westland Wasp helicopters armed with AS-12 missiles.
+Endurance’s proximity allowed repeated attacks, where as Plymouth’s Wasp could only make one attack.

+As Santa Fe neared Grytviken, Argentine troops at King Edward Point responded with rifles and at least one anti-tank rocket.
+The submarine’s crew attempted to defend themselves with small arms, but failed to halt the assault.
+Nine AS-12 missiles were launched in total, four hit, four missed, and one failed to launch.
+Two of the hits passed straight through the sail before detonating beyond it, one caused minor damage by destroying the periscopes, and wounding a crewman.

+Wessex’s depth-charge tore the engine from its mountings, bent the propeller shaft and ruptured the fuel tank, compromising the ballast system and preventing the submarine from submerging, making Santa Fe a constructive total loss and the only submarine destroyed by helicopters.
+By 11:00, she had returned to the Grytviken pier and was abandoned by her crew.

 Execution

 With Santa Fe disabled, Major Sheridan judged that the Argentines would be demoralised and that an attack should be made immediately.
-However, his main force, M company, was still onboard Tidespring, 200 miles away.
+However, his main force, M Company, 42 Commando, Royal Marines, was still onboard Tidespring, 200 miles away.
 A scratch force was put together with various forces on board Antrim.
 These included M company's command element and mortar troop, 2 SAS troops and the 2 SBS command and signal elements, for a total of 79 men.

-There followed a helicopter assault by an improvised group of Special Forces and Royal Marines, with two Royal Navy vessels (Antrim and Plymouth) conducting a naval bombardment demonstration on the low hills opposite Grytviken.
-The garrison at Grytviken and the crew of the disabled Santa Fe surrendered to M Company, 42 Commando, Royal Marines, after 15 minutes at 17.15 GMT, although the garrison at Leith Harbour, under the command of Lieutenant Commander Alfredo Astiz, surrendered the following day.
+There followed a helicopter assault by the improvised group of Special Forces and Royal Marines, with two Royal Navy vessels (Antrim and Plymouth) conducting a naval bombardment demonstration on the low hills opposite Grytviken.
+The garrison at Grytviken and the crew of the disabled Santa Fe surrendered to elements of M Company after 15 minutes at 17.15 GMT.
+The garrison at Leith Harbour, under the command of Lieutenant Commander Alfredo Astiz, surrendered the following day.